makinen/common_wild_detector/README.md

 Before growing the images are preprocessed with principal component analysis which emphasizes green hue and makes the color difference of weeds and background larger.

-An example of a segmented common wild oat:
+An example of a common wild oat and a segmented region including the plant:

 ![a common wild oat](original.png)

 ![a segmented common wild oat](segmented.png)